Boyquotes/gd3dtopdown/README.md

 # GD3Dtopdown
-Top down 3D controller for the Godot Game Engine using GDextension (Godot 4 beta 4.0, will update until release)
+Top down 3D controller for the Godot Game Engine using GDextension (Godot 4 beta 5.0, will update until release)
 (under construction and subject to change, use only in DEBUG mode)..

-This is a the character controller that I'm using in a personal project.
+This is a character controller that I'm using in a personal project.
 Decided to share it since It's using GDExtension and might be of use to someone should they get stuck.

 It also showcases a solution for top down 3D games where the camera can be rotated around the caharacter and buildings can be entered.
 Hiding walls and roofs (without shaders, although they can be used) and making them transparent to mouse raycasts.